 Procedure for submitting a request

-For a formal request, producers need to submit the following information to email@example.com:
+For a formal request, producers need to submit to email@example.com the following:

 - Country and Region

 - Name of the pesticide’s active ingredient and details of formulation as well as the name of the commercial product in use